LSSU Speakers Bureau

 She has a brochure available with information on LSSU's Early Assurance Program with Michigan State University.
 Contact

 Prof. Roger Land -- Prof. Land can do tabletop fire demonstrations that can be tailored to most grade levels, at a variety of lengths and locations.
 The demonstrations include information about how things burn, how to prevent fire, and how to control and/or suppress fire.
 Contact

 Kristen Larsen -- Ms. Larsen is a clinical social worker and director of LSSU Counseling Services.
 She can provide information or make presentations on a wide variety of mental health and wellness topics related to young adults and adults.
 Her presentations can be anywhere from 15-60 minutes.

-Prof. Mary Jo Meehan -- Prof. Meehan, who works in the LSSU Counseling Center, can provide a 40-45 minute presentation to high school students on choosing a college major, making career choices, and how to begin the process.
+Prof. Mary Jo Meehan -- Prof. Meehan, who works in the LSSU Center for Career Development, can provide a 40-45 minute presentation to high school students on choosing a college major, making career choices, and how to begin the process.
 Her presentation can be at LSSU or your school.
 She can also make presentations or talks on entering college as an undecided or undeclared student.
 Since she also possesses a degree in home economics education, she can also consult or provide presentations on sewing, baking, cooking, or diet and nutrition for all ages.
 Contact

 Prof. Britt Ranson Olson -- Prof. Olson offers a 30-minute presentation for K-12 students in your classroom, or a tour of the LSSU science labs, or a lab session on campus.
 The presentation focuses on the LSSU biology program, specifically the pre-professional programs, LSSU facilities, course material and more.
 The lab demonstration is an exercise from the LSSU anatomy and physiology course: Mapping our taste receptors.
 Students of all ages enjoy it.